florent-brosse/fit/README.md

 ## How to search into schema-less JSON with DSE?

-The idea is to flatten JSON keys and put keys/values in a dynamic field by a FIT.
+The idea is to flatten JSON keys and put keys/values in a dynamic map field through a Field Input Transformer.

 ### Field input/output (FIT) transformer API